Chiptune-Anamnesis/ARDUINO-YM2149F/README.md

 - **Velocity**: Velocity sensitivity is implemented for MIDI Channels 1-4.
 (Use the example to add it to other channels as needed.)

-- **Arpeggiation** - Arpeggiation with rate, octave shift and 16 unique patterns.
+- **Arpeggiation** - Arpeggiation with rate, octave shift, and 16 unique patterns.

 - **Vibrato** - Vibrato rate and depth. (kinda wonky at the moment)